-A variety of known vulnerabilities were introduced on the target machine, and corresponding signatures to detect attacks using these vulnerabilities were enabled on the sensor machine.
-A wide range of attacks were run against the target by the attacker with alert verification enabled and disabled to compare the number of false positives produced by Snort.
-Attack traffic was generated from a mix of Nessus runs and publicly-available exploits.
+A wide range of attacks was then run against the target by the attacker.
+The attacks were run twice, once with alert verification enabled and once with alert verification disabled, to compare the number of false positives produced by Snort.
+Attack traffic was generated from a mix of Nessus runs and publicly available exploits.
 The results are shown in Table 1.